-Bovine TB in Ireland and how it compares to that in the UKThe Irish Republic is the closest equivalent to the UK in that the Irish Republic has badgers (albeit at a lower density) and a bovine TB problem.
-Estimated badger populations in Great Britain, the Irish Republic and Northern Ireland are shown in the table below.
+Bovine TB in Ireland and how it compares to that in the UKThe Irish Republic is the closest equivalent to the UK in that the Irish Republic has badgers (albeit at a lower density than in the UK) and a bovine TB problem.

 This page illustrates the extent of bovine TB in the Irish Rebublic, illustrates how the situation changed between 1996 and 2006, compares this with the change in Great Britain and Northern Ireland, and gives a measure of what the Irish Republic have been doing to address the problem.